redux-form/redux-form/docs/api/ReduxForm.md

 #### `keepDirtyOnReinitialize : boolean` [optional]

-> When set to `true` and `enableReinitialize` is also set, the form will retain the value of dirty fields when reinitializing.
+> When set to `true` and `enableReinitialize` is also set, the form will retain the value of dirty fields and update every registered field which is still pristine when reinitializing.
 When this option is not set (the default), reinitializing the form replaces all field values.
 This option is useful in situations where the form has live updates or continues to be editable after form submission; it prevents reinitialization from overwriting user changes.
 Defaults to `false`.

+#### `updateUnregisteredFields : boolean` [optional]

+> Used in combination with `keepDirty(OnReinitialize)`.
+Will update every initialValue which is still pristine.
+Normally only registered Fields will be updated.
+In most cases, this option should be set to `true` to work as expected and avoid edge cases.
+It defaults to `false` because of non-breaking backwards compatibility.

 #### `onChange : Function` [optional]